Detailed guides to painful problems, treatments & more

 The harm of hunting biomechanical bogeymen

-Treatments inspired by inflammation are largely inexpensive and harmless (as long as you don’t overuse medications).
-Many treatments and therapies inspired by the fear of biomechanical glitches, on the other hand, are expensive, time-consuming, and risky in a variety of ways, from direct harm to actually making the problem worse.
+Treatments for RSI inspired by inflammation are largely inexpensive and harmless (as long as you don’t overuse medications).
+If you really want to spend money and risk harm, then what you want rehab inspired by the fear of biomechanical glitches: they’re expensive, time-consuming, and risky in a variety of ways, from direct harm to actually making the problem worse.

 Surgeries are the easiest to pick on, and unnecessary operations for RSIs are certainly a huge problem.

-But the seemingly attractive alternatives are just as bad.
-Alternative therapies like chiropractic and massage therapy can burn through many hours and thousands of dollars in pursuit of a more aligned version of yourself — all largely wasted time and money.
+But others are just as bad.
+Alternative therapies like chiropractic and massage therapy can burn through many hours and thousands of dollars in pursuit of a more aligned version of yourself — all largely wasted.

 What about mainstream rehab, coached by a physical therapist?
-Routinely just as misguided, dominated by the paradigm of “corrective exercise”48 — lots of tedious exercises that are allegedly technical and advanced, but they are just as misguided as trying to “correct” patients with spinal manipulation or fascial stretching.
+Maybe someone who has helped elite athletes?
+These therapists can be just as misguided, entrenched as they often are in the paradigm of “corrective exercise”48 — lots of tedious exercises that are allegedly technical and advanced, but just as futile as trying to “correct” patients with spinal manipulation or fascial stretching.

 A truly amazing amount of effort goes into trying to diagnose and treat patients with repetitive strain injuries as if they are malfunctioning in some way.
-It’s all quite costly in poorly spent time, money, and focus, and it’s all completely irrelevant if the tissue continues to be stressed beyond what it can cope with.
+It’s all rather costly in poorly spent time, money, and focus — none of it matters if the tissue continues to be stressed beyond what it can cope with, which is easy to do without a single biomechanical glitch.

-And that is what really troubles me is that it’s all such a major distraction specifically from what really matters: actually resting the tissue.
+It’s all such a major distraction specifically from what really matters: actually resting the tissue.
 Indeed, structuralist prescriptions are routinely not just aimed at the wrong target, but also involve premature and excessive exercise — just too much, too soon, which is precisely the opposite of what most RSIs need in the early stages of rehab.
+Loading the tissue can be very helpful, but there is a powerful no-pain-no-gain bias in rehab culture that skews decisions dramatically towards trying to "fix" things with intensity.

 Like a rock in your shoe

-Once the degeneration of stressed tissues has set in, it’s a bit of a freight train: even if you can successfully identify and correct a subtle biomechanical dysfunction, it won’t change the forces on that anatomy much.
-The “strain” in repetitive strain injury is mostly caused by the ordinary usage of the anatomy, not by minor imperfections in biomechanics.
-Perhaps a biomechanical problem could make some anatomy slightly more prone to failure, but it’s still the overuse that is the main issue.
+Once the degeneration of stressed tissues has set in, it’s a bit of a freight train: even if you can successfully identify and correct a subtle biomechanical dysfunction that contributes to it (which is a long shot), it won’t change the forces on that anatomy very much.
+The “strain” in repetitive strain injury is mostly caused by the ordinary excessive load on anatomy, not by minor imperfections in biomechanics.
+A biomechanical problem might make some anatomy slightly more prone to failure, but it’s still the overuse that is the main issue.

 Consider supraspinatus tendinopathy again: the rock-in-shoe analogy does a great job of explaining why surgery doesn’t work.
 The tendon is the “rock” — a painful bit of anatomy stuck in a tight space.
 The surgery is like loosening your shoelaces a bit.
 You get a little relief, maybe, and then you’re right back where you started: the “rock” is still there!
 Fortunately, this rock will slowly get less painful on its own over time.